 According to Ved.
-He may have been a Techno, but he’s earn my trust.
+He may have been a Techno, but he’s earned my trust.

-I think you dot on him too much, you know.
+You dot on him too much.
 You’re acting like some big brother…

 Are you done?

 The captain continued.
 “Doesn’t look like any border patrols about.
-Maybe the intel was right.
-Maybe they beat the Technos here, as well.”
+Maybe the intel was right about.”

 “Maybe,” Leon said quietly.